Welcome to iMind Psychological Services

 A. It is the right time to see a psychologist when:

 Q. How long does it take and how much does it cost?

-You may qualify for government funded (financial assistance) Programme such as Wellness Programme, so check with your usual Doctor (GP), ACC, Health Insurance provider (Southern Cross), or Employee Assistance Programme (EAP).
+You may qualify for subsidy/funded ($0 fee) programme such as Wellness Programme, so check with your usual Doctor (GP), ACC, Employee Assistance Programme (EAP) or Health Insurance provider, Southern Cross* (* some top up fee applicable).

 Q. Do I need a referral from my doctor?